 Hosted tools vs self-managed tooling for AI products

-Section titled “Quick answer”Hosted tools are usually the right answer when:
+Section titled “What matters first”Hosted tools are usually the right answer when:

 - the workflow is still being shaped;